avinashbest/data-structure-iit-kanpur/README.md

 	5. Deletion
 	6. Updation

-# Inserting a node in the begining
+# Inserting a node in the begining:

 Algorithm to be followed to insert a new node at the beginning of the list: